Hhbecker/CoogleEngine/README.md

 * ask how to run it on seas shell
 * improve lucid chart memory diagram

+* in put method: efficiency gain by adding new node to front instead of back?

+* transfer testing print statement from hashmap.c into assert statements in test.c

 * man pages
 * GDB
 * valgrind